mikarvon18/distributed_systems_2023/README.md

 After this you should be able to build the docker images and containers by running **'docker compose up -d'**

 When you have the containers running, it is possible to use the chatroom with **kafka_ui.py**.
 Running this program prompts the user to give out a nickname that they can use in the chatroom.
 After they have given a nickname, they join the chatroom and are able to send messages.
+Several instances of the UI can be started with different usernames and messages sent from different users are visible in all instances.

+When starting the containers, db_writer-1 usually exits and says there are no brokers active.
+This container can just be started again and it should work just fine.